bhanum1/chemprop/README.md

 [![Downloads](https://static.pepy.tech/badge/chemprop/month)](https://pepy.tech/project/chemprop)
 [![Downloads](https://static.pepy.tech/badge/chemprop/week)](https://pepy.tech/project/chemprop)

 Chemprop is a repository containing message passing neural networks for molecular property prediction.
+This repository has been cloned from the original Chemprop repository, and been modified to use the arrhenius equation.
+See CHANGES.md for a list of changes.

 Documentation can be found [here](https://chemprop.readthedocs.io/en/main/).